Limited Access Users

 Are you able to login to your Durham email account with your username and password?

-his would suggest that the login details you are using are correct.
+If you can - this would suggest that the login details you are using are correct.
 It could be that there is an issue with your library account that is preventing access.
 Please get in touch and we can look into this for you.

-If you can't - you may need to do a Password Reset.
+If you can't - you may need to do a password reset.
 If you have any problems resetting your password or have any other questions concerning your Durham username and password, please contact the IT Service Desk.

 One of the most common problems users encounter is not being able to access the full text of a particular ebook or ejournal.
 If you have this problem there are a few basic things you can check: